zmudc/openiked/README.md

 * IPv6 and MOBIKE support:
 Features dependent on OpenBSD's native pfkey implementation may not work.
-Currently on NetBSD this includes IPv6 flows which do not work on NetBSD, and MOBIKE has not yet been tested using this portable version.
+Recently, support for IPv6 flows has been added for NetBSD.
+MOBIKE support has been added to the native OpenBSD version but has not yet been tested in this portable version.

 * NAT-T:
 NAT-T is only supported on OpenBSD, Darwin (OS X), and NetBSD.
 The NAT-T